-Google Search Console is an unpaid service that will help to monitor as well as maintain a website's presence in Google's search results.
+Google Search Console is a free service that will help to monitor as well as maintain a website's presence in Google's search results.
 It is not necessary to sign up for Search Console to show up in search results, but doing this will aid in better understanding of how Google views websites and how to optimize your website so that it performs better within the search results.
 Search Console can do so much for anyone who chooses to utilize it—it's great for business owners that delegate tasks, SEO specialists and marketers, website administrators, web developers as well as app developers.

 Search console will help to monitor the website's traffic, optimize the ranking, and make advised decision about the appearance of the website's search results.
 The information found within Search Console will also be able to influence any technical decisions for the website, as well as perform marketing analysis alongside Google's other tools.
 Take advantage of website maintenance options so make sure that adjustments happen smoothly.
 It will also provide insight to app developers by allowing them to integrate the application effortlessly within a world of websites.